Dynamics forced by homoclinic orbits: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Andr\'e de Carvalho for his stimulating conversations about pruning, to Toby Hall that has written the useful programs \textit{Prune} and \textit{Train} to explore the pruning regions and the train track of periodic horseshoe points, and to Philip Boyland who showed us the Handel's Theorem.
+This research was partially supported by FAPESP grant 2010/20159-6.
+I would like to thank the institute IME-USP for the hospitality during the time in which parts of this work was done.
+I am grateful to Andr\'e de Carvalho for his stimulating conversations about pruning, to Toby Hall that has written the useful programs \textit{Prune} and \textit{Train} to explore the pruning regions and the train track of periodic horseshoe points, and to Philip Boyland who talk us about isotopy stability during his stay at IME-USP.
 I would also thank the referee of the first draft of this manuscript who made many helpful comments for improving some unclear aspects contained in the proofs.